MCaddell01/cloudvision-user-import-script/README.md

 This repository contains scripts which may export or import users from or to an Arista CloudVision Portal (CVP) platform.

-# export users
+# Export users

 The script 'export_users.py' will export users from the specified CVP platform and write them to a CSV file.

-When users are exported using the '/cvpservice/user/getUsers.do' pathname, the returned JSON separates the 'roles' dictionary uses the userId as the key and the assigned roles as a list value.
+Users are exported using the '/cvpservice/user/getUsers.do' pathname and both the user roles & user details are returned in the response.
 This script will filter the 'users' dictionary to only the required parameters and will append the assigned user roles as an additional key entry as follows;

 ```json